GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 {% endcapture %}
 {% include alert.md text=alert color="warning" %}

-#### Activity - Amending data through Facets

 You can also amend data with Facets.

-In this activity you want to limit to a sub-set of this data, with records about crashes which resulted in fatalities or hospitalisation.
+In this next activity you want to limit to a sub-set of this data, with records about *crashes* which resulted in *fatalities* or *hospitalisation*.
+{% capture text %}
 - Scroll to `Crash_Severity` Column.
 - Click the down arrow and choose `Facet > Text facet`.
 Unique values will be displayed in left hand panel.
 - Click on the choices in the facet, or hover over them, `edit` and `include` functions appear.